max-kamps/jpd-breader/README.md

 This will continuously rebuild the source code as it changes, and place the output in the `build/` folder.
 It can be loaded as an unpacked extension from there.
 Please remember to wait until building is done, and reload the extension on the "manage extensions" page before testing your changes.
-Also, please look at the Contributing section if you plan on contributing your changes.
+Also, please look at the [Contributing](#contributing) section if you plan on contributing your changes.

 ## Contributing

 Issues with feedback or ideas for new features are very welcome.
 You can also message me on the JPDB Discord server (@hmry#6502).

 The following commands may be of interest to you:
 *  `npm run check`: Checks your code for formatting issues, linter warnings and type errors.
-This gets run in CI, so your pull request will only be accepted if this passes.
+The CI also runs this, so your pull request will only be accepted if it passes.
 You can use eslint ignore comments if you get false positives, but leave a comment explaining why you think the error is false and safe to ignore.
 *  `npm run format`: Reformats your code, as well as fixing any fixable lint issues.
 Note, if your editor has a `prettier` plugin, installing that and turning on "format on save" will be more convenient.
 *  `npm run build`: Compiles the code, putting the compiled code into `build/`, and the finished zip file into `dist/`
 *  `npm run watch`: Automatically recompiles code when it changes, putting the output into `build/`.
 Using this is recommended during development.

 Please note the following:
 *  All coroutines must be awaited.
 All top-level code must be wrapped in try/catch that calls `showError(error)`.
 This is because extensions do not support the `error` and `unhandledrejection` events, so any errors not caught explicitly would get ignored and not shown to the user.
-(Working around browser bugs like this is annoying but unfortunately necessary.)
+(Working around browser bugs like this is annoying but necessary.)
 *  Event handlers added with `on<event>=` in JSX automatically get awaited and wrapped in a try/catch.

 (Don't worry *too* much about this.
 If you forget, I will (probably) notice during code review and fix it after merging.)

-If your change is large, or adds new dependencies, please consider opening an issue beforehand so we can discuss.
+If your change is large, or adds new dependencies, please consider opening an issue beforehand, so we may discuss.
 Otherwise, I may choose to reject your pull request.
 Sorry.

 For contributing, you can of course use any editor you want.
 I use VSCode, and have included my `.code-workspace` file with recommended project-specific settings if you want it.
 You may need to open it using the `File > Open Workspace from File` menu option.
 To make full use of it, you will need to install the Prettier (`esbenp.prettier-vscode`) and ESlint (`dbaeumer.vscode-eslint`) extensions.